Urinary incontinence: What role does my pelvic floor play?

 Effort incontinence or stress incontinence

 When the expression “wet myself laughing” becomes true, it is really not pleasant.
 Often, this is a sign of a weak pelvic floor.
-Other symptoms: a physical effort like carrying heavy weights, sneezing or simply coughing can provoke urinary leaks.
+Other symptoms: a physical effort like carrying heavy weights, sneezing or simply coughing can lead to urinary leaks.
 If at the end of a sport session you smell an unusual smell and feel wet, it is time to do something!

 Efforts lead to increased abdominal pressure on the bladder.
 When the pelvic floor is weakened, this pressure surpasses the intensity of the sphincter’s closure and leads to involuntary urine leaks.